Media and Information Literacy and Education in the “Interactive Place and Space”

 Today’s (and tomorrow’s) media space can be so many things.
 It is an extension of the classroom.
 It can be a classroom, a commons, a maker space, a display space, a quiet reading or study space, a noisy collaboration space…so many things.

 Media spaces are electronic settings in which groups of people can work together, even when they are not present in the same place and time.
 In a media space, people can create real-time visual and acoustic environments that span physically separate areas.

-Media and Information Literacy is a recently-developed pedagogical approach that take into consideration the new cultures emerging from the Information Society.
-Some prefer the terms Media Literacy, Media Education, News Literacy, Digital Literacy, Information Literacy, etc. Media Studies and Media Ecology researchers world-wide are also contributing to the development of these new educational initiatives.
+Media and Information Literacy is a developed pedagogical approach that takes into consideration the new cultures emerging from the Information Society.
+Some prefer the terms Media Literacy, Media Education, News Literacy, Digital Literacy, Information Literacy, etc. Media Studies and Media Ecology researchers worldwide are also contributing to the development of these new educational initiatives.

 Most school curricula do not take into consideration this new paradigm.
 Indeed, to the extent that they address new technologies, schools primarily teach technical skills (i.e. how to use computers) but seldom critical thinking skills relevant to digital learning.
 As important as expanding internet access is, so too is the development of educational initiatives that teach media consumers how to critically interpret the information they receive.

-    Youth produced media is a distinct component of the information society.
+Youth-produced media is a distinct component of the information society.
 Most of the youth of the industrialized world are users of electronic media and – in some form or another – producers of media.
-They are as much creators of media content as they are consumers of media in the digital world.
+They are as many creators of media content as they are consumers of media in the digital world.
 Recognizing and encouraging youth media is a fundamental part of media and information literacy.
-The MEC media Laboratory emphasizes this by including information on organizations, events, conferences and resources relevant to youth-produced media. #milclicks; #mipklik: #medialiteracy: #informationliteracy: #medijskapismenost; #informatickapismenost
+The MEC Media Laboratory emphasizes this by including information on organizations, events, conferences, and resources relevant to youth-produced media. #milclicks; #mipklik: #medialiteracy: #informationliteracy: #medijskapismenost; #informatickapismenost